weswigham/solved/README.md

 What's Included
 ===============
-A Rain Radar solver (and [sample puzzle generation script](https://github.com/weswigham/solved/blob/master/scripts/generate*rain*radar.ts)) * this solver is mostly brute force with a few simple heuristics such as not bothing with placements which would bring a constraint to 1.
+A Rain Radar solver (and [sample puzzle generation script](https://github.com/weswigham/solved/blob/master/scripts/generate*rain*radar.ts))
+* This solver is mostly brute force with a few simple heuristics such as not bothering with placements which would bring a constraint to 1.

-A Slitherlink solver which utilizes the following strategies:
+A [Slitherlink](http://www.nikoli.co.jp/en/puzzles/slitherlink.html) solver which utilizes the following strategies:
 * ConstainZero
     * Marks all sides of a zero as not a wall
 * ConstrainThree